smpujitha/CUSTOMER-CHURN-ANALYSIS/README.md

 ### Recall

-Measures how many of the actual churners were correctly identified by the model.
+Measures how many of the actual churners were correctly identified.

 ### F1-Score

-Provides a balance between Precision and Recall.
+Balances precision and recall.

 ### ROC-AUC

-Measures how well the model distinguishes between churn and non-churn customers.
+Measures the model's ability to distinguish between churn and non-churn customers.

 ### Confusion Matrix

-Confusion matrices were also used to understand:
+Confusion matrices were also used to analyze:

 * True Positives
 * True Negatives